K-Bellefeuille/Dev-Projects/README.md

-Just addint some test text from the new powershell
+Just adding some test text from the new powershell